 The BC Lieutenant Governor’s Wine Awards recognizes excellence in winemaking for all licensed British Columbia wineries.
 Produced by the Okanagan Wine Festivals Society, it is the oldest wine judging competition in the Province.
-The BC Lieutenant Governor’s Wine Awards are generously sponsored by Valley First, TricorBraun Winepak, Westland Insurance, and ContainerWorld.
+The BC Lieutenant Governor’s Wine Awards are generously sponsored by Valley First, TricorBraun Winepak, and ContainerWorld.
 These awards offer the BC wine industry the opportunity to have their wines judged by 15 highly-respected judges from across Canada and abroad.
-In 2019, over 740 wines from across BC were judged.
-This year the BCLG Judging Competition will take place September 23rd – 25th, 2020 at the Manteo Waterfront Hotel in Kelowna.
+In 2020, over 745 wines from across BC were judged.
+This year the BCLG Judging Competition will take place September 8th - 10th, 2021 at the Manteo Waterfront Hotel in Kelowna.

 The entire competition is “blind” and comprises three phases: the initial blind tasting; the medaling round; and the final round where the BC Lieutenant Governor’s Wine of the Year is decided.